-Currently, Colorado's minimum hourly wage is $10.20.
-That will increase to $11.10 in 2019.
+As of January 2020, Colorado's minimum hourly wage is $12.00.
 These are the minimum hourly rates you must pay your nanny as required by law.
 If your nanny works for you full time and draws a salary, it's a good idea to agree to a set number of hours per week in her salary.

 When it comes to overtime, the Fair Labor Standards Act requires household employers in Colorado to pay employees 1.5 times their hourly wage for all work that exceeds 40 hours in a week.

 If your nanny lives with you in your home, the rules are slightly different.
 They qualify for overtime over 40 hours, but the wage remains the same as their standard hourly rate.